dmbarbour/awelon/AboutABC.md

         e → (N(84) * (N(101) * (N(120) * (N(116) * N(3)) ))) * e

 The terminal `3` for a list of text is arbitrary, chosen for its meaning as ETX (end text) in C0.
 By convention, ABC systems use list terminators as type indicators to support visualization and dependent typing.

+*NOTE:* Text manipulation functions are often non-trivial.
+Unicode has a number of modifier characters and similar that need special treatment when, for example, reversing texts or counting lengths.
+The effort involved in text manipulation will be left to higher level languages.

 ### Identity